VVelox/HV-Monitor/README.md

 - rss :: In memory size in Kbytes.
 - systime :: Accumulated system CPU time.
 - usertime :: Accumulated user CPU time.
-- vsz :: Virtual size in Kbytes.
+- vsz :: Virtual memory size in Kbytes.

+The interface hash stats are as below.

-- if
+- if :: Interface the device is mapped to.
+- parent :: Bridge or the like the device if is sitting on.
-- coll
+- coll :: Packet collisions.
-- drop
-- ibytes
+- ibytes :: Input bytes.
-- idrop
+- idrop :: Input packet drops.
-- ierrs
+- ierrs :: Input errors.
-- ipkgs
+- ipkgs :: Input packets.
+- obytes :: Output bytes.
+- odrop :: Output packet drops.
-- oerrs
+- oerrs :: Output errors.
-- opkts
+- opkts :: Output packets.

+The state integer mapping is as below and based off of Libvirtd.
+Not all HV will support all of them.

 | State       | Int | Desc                                |
 |-------------|-----|-------------------------------------|